-A User testing plan is invaluable and probably the only way you will get sign-off for the budget to do some real testing from a client.
+A User testing plan is invaluable and probably the only way you will get budget approval for long-term testing and platform optimisation.

 The most common user testing plan contains what you are going to do, how you are going to conduct the test, what metrics you are going to capture, number of participants you are going to test, and what scenarios you will use.

-Once everyone has commented and a final plan agreed upon, you can get going and create a report to reflect the final outcomes of each test.
+Once everyone has commented and the final plan is agreed upon, you can get going and create a report to reflect the final outcomes of each test.